mikenye/TouchOSC-Layouts/Edward Foleyart Instrument/README.md

 This layout allows you to:
 * Play footsteps
-* Control volume, pitch, shoe type and surface type (requires learning MIDI CC Automation in Kontakt)
+* Control volume, pitch, mic selector, shoe type and surface type (requires learning MIDI CC Automation in Kontakt)

 In order to use this layout, you will need the following:
 * TouchOSC installed on your phone/tablet